 Weekly analysis of your collection backlog and monthly review of outstanding AR will enable you to explain problematic trends.
 Now, you can focus on the solution of these problematic trends for perfecting your performance in those areas.

 Continues monitoring plays a pivotal role to ensure that things are in order in accounts receivable.
 Moreover, effective reporting and analysis can help you to maintain cash flow by just consistently reviewing your processes and performance rather than looking for a thorough examination of your AR.

 Also, the practitioner should have an eye AR aging report.
-This report indicates duration for which insurance claims and patient balances have been outstanding and represented as a percentage over 120 days.
-Moreover, each AR report has its own format and aging bucket which includes 0-30 days, 31-60 days, 61-90 days, 91-120 days, 121-150 days and 151 days plus.
+This report indicates the duration for which insurance claims and patient balances have been outstanding and represented as a percentage over 120 days.
+Moreover, each AR report has its own format and aging bucket which includes 0-30 days, 31-60 days, 61-90 days, 91-120 days, 121-150 days, and 151 days plus.